ajsmit/R_courses/content/quantecol/chapters/10-PCoA.md

     url: /slides/BCB743/10-int_assign.html
 subtitle: ""
 title: "10.
 Principal Coordinate Analysis (PCoA)"
-weight: 13
+weight: 14
 ---

 <!--- # Topic 10: Principal Coordinate Analysis (PCoA) --->

 Rather than using raw data as in a CA, PCoA takes a (dis)similarity matrix as input; in other words, any of the dissimilarities calculated by **vegan**'s `vegdist()` function can be used, which is great as they are well-suited to species data.
 If dissimilarities are Euclidean distances, then PCoA is equal to PCA.
 Another thing that makes a PCoA more useful is that (dis)similarity matrices calculated from quantitative, semi-quantitative, qualitative, and mixed variables can be handled.

 PCoA scaling takes a set of dissimilarities and returns a set of points such that when plotted in 2D or 3D space the distances between the points are approximately equal to the dissimilarities.
-In other words, it tries to represent species dissimilarities as Euclidian distances.
+In other words, it tries to represent species dissimilarities as Euclidean distances.

 ## Set-up the analysis environment